Headstones and Niche Covers

 Upright white marble headstones (13" x 24" x 4") generally contain 11 lines of text, with or without an emblem of belief.
 Generally, the stone can accommodate 13 characters (including spaces) on the name line, and 15 characters (including spaces) on all other lines.
 A veteran's government headstone must contain the deceased's name, rank, branch of service, date of birth and date of death.
 Other lines can include combat service and significant awards.
 An additional inscription, not to exceed three lines, can include a term of endearment or reference (e.g. Loving Father, Husband, and Son; Fought for Freedom; Proud Soldier).

-White marble niche covers (15¾" x 11¼" x ⅞") generally contain 11 lines of text, with or without an emblem of belief.
-Generally, the niche cover can accommodate 11 characters (including spaces) on the name line, and 13 characters (including spaces) on all other lines except the 11th line, which can contain a maximum of nine characters (including spaces).
-An additional inscription, not to exceed two lines (and shown at the bottom of the niche cover, under all decedents), can include a term of endearment or reference.
+White marble niche covers (15¾" x 11¼" x ⅞") generally contain 10 lines of text, with or without an emblem of belief.
+Generally, the niche cover can accommodate 11 characters (including spaces) on the name line, and 13 characters (including spaces) on all other lines except the 9th and 10th line, which can contain a maximum of nine characters (including spaces).
+An additional inscription, not to exceed two lines, can include a term of endearment or reference.

 To check the status of an order, call 1-877-907-8585.
 Headstone/niche cover photos are loaded into Arlington's app, ANC Explorer, approximately 90 days after a service is conducted.

 Arlington National Cemetery no longer accepts requests for new private (e.g. not government-provided) headstone markers, due to extremely limited space and interment challenges such as growth of trees, landscape and maintenance provisions, and safety concerns for families and staff.